bbeek/refactorlegacy/Labs/Day1/Readme.md

 ```
 Compile-test-commit

-Gathering this all together means that we can now use the automated **Extract Method** refactoring to create a new method `TotalVolumeCredits`.
+Gathering this all together means that we can now use the automated **Extract Method** refactoring to create a new method `GetTotalVolumeCredits`.
 After compiling, testing and committing; apply **Inline variable** on `volumeCredits`

 Your `BillGenerator` class should look something like the one in folder `src\02 Extract Volume Credits`